 When it comes to data, you must always consider security.
 Do you need to sync or store sensitive data?
 Who has access to that data?
 Does the integration provider need to meet GDPR or CCPA compliance?
 If one endpoint is breached, is your integration provider able to mitigate risk to the rest of your business?
 If you’re not sure the answers to these questions, your business’s data could be at risk without you even realizing it.

 How to Avoid Magento Integration Problems

-Integration projects between critical systems like Magento and an ERP, POS, and 3PL system take extensive knowledge and time to be built right to meet your unique requirements.
+Integration projects between critical systems like Magento and an ERP, POS, and 3PL systems take extensive knowledge and time to be built right to meet your unique requirements.
 As showcased above, there a handful of scenarios that can turn projects into disasters.
 How do you avoid such problems?

 It’s important to educate yourself on issues like these and so you can vet providers.
 Ask them the hard questions.
 If they can’t give satisfactory answers, it could be time to look at something different.
 Luckily, a sophisticated integration solution won’t result in problems like these.

 Want to learn more about Magento data management?
-Listen to this podcast between nChannel, JetRails, and 121eCommerce that covers the pros and cons of connecting Magento via its APIs, flat file import and export, and direct to its database.
+Listen to this podcast between nChannel, JetRails, and 121eCommerce that covers the pros and cons of connecting Magento via its APIs, flat-file import and export, and direct to its database.